zhousarah/azure-compute-docs/articles/container-instances/NGroups/container-instances-about-ngroups.md

 This is a nullable bool property.
 If you omit it for subsequent NGroup PUT/update calls, it will not be reset to false.
 To reset, you must explicitly set it to false.
 When this is null/false, and when a CG is deleted/detached from the NGroup, the NGroup’s desiredCount property reduces accordingly.

-### **How do I get the CG name, NGroup Id and other metadata propagated down into the container?**
+#### How do I get the CG name, NGroup ID and other metadata propagated down into the container?

-Currently, we expose only the CG name and orchestrator Id (the ARM resource Id).
-In future, additional properties could be considered.
+Currently, we expose only the CG name and orchestrator ID (the ARM resource ID).
+In the future, additional properties could be considered.
 These 2 properties show up as container environment variables.

 To get these environment variables on the container, specify these tags _at the NGroup level_